hussein-m-kandil/pathvar/README.md

 ### Video Demo:  <URL HERE>
 ### Description:

+My final project for **CS50P**: "*CS50 Introduction to Programming with Python*".

 This tool meant to facilitate the interaction with the system's PATH environment variable (Linux BASH shell only).

-To get the work done correctly do the following: Read the 'help' instruction well, Be careful about the paths you input (with some options), and Separate between multiple paths with a single ' : '.
+- To get the work done correctly do the following:
+    * Read the 'help' instruction well
+    * Be careful about the paths you input (with some options)
+    * Separate between multiple paths with a single colon ':'

 ---